uwrobotics/uwrt_mars_rover/README.md

 ![CI](https://github.com/uwrobotics/uwrt_mars_rover/workflows/CI/badge.svg)

+**NOTE: Some of the info in this README is out of date and WIP because of our transition to ROS2.
+Feel free to submit PRs to update.**
 ## Repository Setup

 To get started with development, clone this repo into the `src` directory of your `catkin` workspace.
 Use `rosinstall`